ilmari-h/dlvtui/README.md

 ## Usage

 The client supports debugging by running an excecutable or by attaching to an existing process.
 The debug target is the first argument, after which the following options can be provided:

 - `-attach` - If enabled, attach debugger to process.
 Interpret first argument as PID.
-- `-dir` - Source code directory. (default "./")
 - `-port` - The port dlv rpc server will listen to. (default "8181")

 ## Configuration